DrewDevero/Tri-Sense/README.md

 - [x] Create model with table for words using Java
 - [x] Create model with table for ASL letters **A-Z** and number **0-9** using Java
 - [x] Generate CRUD capability using React and Java
-- [ ] *Stretch Goal* Implement security via login and give specified CRUD capability depending on Admin or User login
+- [x] *Stretch Goal* Implement user accessable word bank that updates based on database information

 ## User-Story
 **Used primarily by**:<br/>